Table of Contents:

-Some companies follow analogous estimate, few follow PERT estimation, and many follow capacity based estimation.
+Some companies follow analogous estimates, few follow PERT estimation, and many follow capacity-based estimations.

-Analogous estimation: it is based on historical data.
-We look at the total points that the team has identified and compare with past projects and quote some number.
+Analogous estimation: It is based on historical data.
+We look at the total points that the team has identified compare them with past projects and quote some numbers.
 It also depends on who owns the risks due to requirement changes.

-PERT estimation: it is also known as the 3-points estimation technique.
+PERT estimation: It is also known as the 3-point estimation technique.
 Here are detailed steps for the same.

 - The team must estimate all PBI using the relative estimate.

-- Since Iteration duration is fixed, multiply duration with estimated iterations will give the expected duration of development.
+- Since the Iteration duration is fixed, multiplying the duration with estimated iterations will give the expected duration of development.

-- Team size remains the same, so we know the estimated cost of one iteration to multiply cost with the number of expected iterations to know the expected cost of development.
+- Team size remains the same, so we know the estimated cost of one iteration to multiply the cost by the number of expected iterations to know the expected cost of development.